 InterSystems IRIS SOAP support provides an optional proprietary binary SOAP format, which is useful when you send and receive large SOAP messages and want to minimize message size.

-As of this release, any InterSystems IRIS web service can receive SOAP requests either in InterSystems IRIS binary SOAP format or in the usual SOAP format.
+An InterSystems IRIS web service can receive SOAP requests either in InterSystems IRIS binary SOAP format or in the usual SOAP format.
 No parameter is needed to enable this behavior.
 An InterSystems IRIS web client uses binary SOAP format only if it is configured to do so.

 This chapter discusses the following:

 If an InterSystems IRIS web service or web client uses this proprietary binary SOAP format, you cannot use WS-Security or WS-Policy features with this web service or client.
 See Securing Web Services

 InterSystems IRIS binary SOAP is carried over HTTP messages as follows:

 The body is a binary representation of objects using a proprietary protocol.